codefresh-io/docs.codefresh.io/_docs/installation/hosted-runtime.md

 max-width="80%"
 %}

-  >You can provision a single hosted runtime for your Codefresh account.
+  >You can provision a single Hosted GitOps Runtime per Codefresh account.

-### 1. Provision hosted runtime
+## Step 1: Install Hosted GitOps Runtime
-Start installing the hosted runtime with a single-click.
+Start installing the Hosted GitOps Runtime with a single-click.
 Codefresh completes the installation without any further intervention on your part.
-The hosted runtime is provisioned on the Codefresh cluster, and completely managed by Codefresh with automatic version and security upgrades.
+The Hosted GitOps Runtime is provisioned on the Codefresh cluster, and completely managed by Codefresh with automatic version and security upgrades.

 1. Do one of the following:
-  * To set up Hosted GitOps later, click **Install later**, and continue from step _2_.
+  * To set up Hosted GitOps Runtime later, click **Install later**, and continue from step _2_.
   * To start setup, click **Install**, and continue from step _3_.

 {% include